-Geo–fencing marketing is a hot and cost effective trend in the ever-changing world of digital advertising.
-Epic Productions took this strategy for a test drive, presenting a geo-fencing marketing case study for a mobile centric marketing campaign initiative.
-You will see how we strategically, yet geographically, target potential customers based off their location.
+Geo-targeting marketing is a hot and cost-effective trend in the ever-changing world of digital advertising.
+Epic Productions took this strategy for a test drive, presenting a geo-targeting marketing case study for a mobile-centric marketing campaign initiative.
+You will see how we strategically, yet geographically, target potential customers based on their location.
 Being at this certain location can trigger your campaign whether it is a banner or a video advertisement; it’s a very strategic approach for brick and mortars that lack one of the three property values: location, location, location.

-Location of interest
+Location of Interest

 There are multiple ways to target a customer when it comes to digital marketing including websites customers frequently visit, topics of interest, keyword searches and most recently, their location.
 Some of the marketing strategies are saturated, for instance, the “near me” search.
 It was a great approach in the beginning however as popularity picked up, so did biding on this term.
 According to Google, mobile makes up 88% of all “near me” searches, with those mobile searches growing at 146% year over year.
-Geo-fencing marketing works much like “near me” searches, geographically targeting potential customers at a fraction of the cost.
+Geo-targeting marketing works much like “near me” searches, geographically targeting potential customers at a fraction of the cost.
 In this particular case (study), we’ll take you on a test drive so you can see how geo-fencing can assist your campaign efforts.
 One of our dealership clients has always utilized broadcast television to attract more customers, rightfully so; their competition located at an Auto Mall does the same.

 Location Pinpointed with Specific Mile Radius | Our client was established decades before the auto mall was built and therefore is located approximately 15 miles from the Auto Mall itself.
-Broadcast television commercials are a great campaign initiative to generate brand awareness however it’s a bit costly, mostly due to the supply and demand.
+Broadcast television commercials are a great campaign initiative to generate brand awareness however above the average advertising costs, mostly due to the supply and demand.
 This is where we need to think outside the box, utilizing the competition’s strength and apply it to our client’s weakness- their location.
-Strategically utilizing geo-fencing three miles around the Auto Mall and one mile around our client was more cost effective than campaigns triggered for “Auto-Enthusiasts.”
+Strategically utilizing geo-targeting three miles around the Auto Mall and one mile around our client was more cost effective than campaigns triggered for “Auto-Enthusiasts.”

 Attracted a New Customer Base | From these particular geo-fencing marketing efforts, it attracted a different demographic than anticipated.
 Past efforts targeting auto enthusiasts were generally males in the 35-44 age bracket.
 In this case, we promoted the least expensive “monthly special” our client was running for the month (a new car for $9,999).
 We found that by doing so it attracted 16% more females than males and 27% of which can fall in the inexperienced category of buyers who range in the ages of 18-24.